‘Y&R’ Spoilers: Victor Teams Up With Billy To Help Victoria, Scott Tries To Find Crystal

 Cane Sells Brash & Sassy Secrets

 Poor Victoria is literally under siege because Ben is not the only one leaking Brash & Sassy’s secrets to the competition.
-The Young and the Restless spoilers for Thursday, August 17, indicate that Cane Ashby (Daniel Goddard), who is under financial stress after he lost his job, is offering Brash & Sassy information to the highest bidder.
+Young and the Restless spoilers for Thursday, August 17 indicate that Cane Ashby (Daniel Goddard), who is under financial stress after he lost his job, is offering Brash & Sassy information to the highest bidder.

 Scott Tries To Find Crystal